Wrongful Conception Damages Calculator

 - = lost income and related expenses.

 What the formula does not do is just as important.
 It does not analyze negligence, causation, informed consent, comparative fault, insurance offsets, mitigation issues, statutory caps, filing deadlines, or jurisdiction-specific limits on recoverable damages.
 It also does not assign value to non-economic harms.
-Those questions often matter more than the arithmetic, but they require case-specific legal analysis rather than a universal online formula.
+Those questions can matter more than the arithmetic, but they require case-specific legal analysis rather than a universal online formula.

 How to Use the Wrongful Conception Damages Calculator